Vladimír Weiss (footballer, born 1989)

-Vladimír Weiss (/sk/; born 30 November 1989) is a Slovak professional footballer who plays as a winger or an attacking midfielder for Slovan Bratislava.
+Vladimír Weiss (/sk/; born 30 November 1989) is Slovak former professional footballer who played as a winger or an attacking midfielder.
+The third Vladimír Weiss to play for his country, he comes from a footballing background with his grandfather and father both having played for the senior national team.
+He scored 8 goals in 77 national team appearances between 2009 and 2022.

 Club career

 Manchester City

 On 16 April 2008, Weiss scored in the second leg of the 2008 FA Youth Cup final against Chelsea, in a 3–1 (4–2 on aggregate) victory.
 On 24 May 2009, he made his first-team debut by coming as a substitute to Stephen Ireland after 70 minutes in the final game of the 2008–09 season, which was a 1–0 victory against Bolton Wanderers.
 On 2 December 2009, he scored his first senior goal as a substitute in a 3–0 League Cup victory against Arsenal.
 He signed a new contract on 17 December 2009, to tie him to the club until 2012.

 Bolton Wanderers (loan)

 On 25 January 2010, Weiss joined Bolton Wanderers on loan until the end of the season.
 The next day, he debuted as a substitute in a 1–0 home victory against Burnley.